-- An owner-occupier or a private tenant with repairing obligations relating to the eligible works - Aged 18 or over - On an income related benefit - Not be eligible for a home improvement loan
+- an owner-occupier or a private tenant with repairing obligations relating to the eligible works, - aged 18 or over, - on an income related benefit as set out in Appendix A. - not be eligible for a home improvement loan, except for energy efficiency works.